devmehmetakifv/Discord-Auto-Messager/README.md

 # Description

 Comes with KeyMessagerClient class that you can use to create your own Discord bots.
+Supports 7 channels for now, you can support more channels by editing GUI and simple code blocks.

 Create new instance of the class and use the constructor to pass in all neccessary data.